Wooly-AI/docs/docs/Quick Start/Running The Wooly Client.md

     ## -u root is also available, otherwise the default user/group is ubuntu (1005:1005)
     docker exec -it "$(whoami)-woolyai-client" bash
     ```
+4. You can start running your Pytorch projects inside this container. ***You don't need to install Pytorch.
+The container comes with Pytorch***.
+Install your dependencies, bring your pytorch scripts and execute them without any changes.

 ## FAQ